josdejong/workerpool/README.md

 This means that CPU heavy tasks will block other tasks from being executed.
 In case of a browser environment, the browser will not react to user events like a mouse click while executing a CPU intensive task (the browser "hangs").
 In case of a node.js server, the server will not respond to any new request while executing a single, heavy request.

 For front-end processes, this is not a desired situation.
 Therefore, CPU intensive tasks should be offloaded from the main event loop onto dedicated *workers*.
 In a browser environment, [Web Workers](http://www.html5rocks.com/en/tutorials/workers/basics/) can be used.
 In node.js, [child processes](http://nodejs.org/api/child_process.html) are available.
+An application should be split in separate, decoupled parts, which can run independent of each other in a parallelized way.
 Effectively, this results in an architecture which achieves concurrency by means of isolated processes and message passing.

 **workerpool** offers an easy way to create a pool of workers for both dynamically offloading computations as well as managing a pool of dedicated workers.
 Workers can be accessed via a natural, promise based proxy, as if they are available straight in the main application.